cleverhans-lab/private-multi-winner-voting/README.md

 to `multilabel_tau_data_independent`.
 Then, `--private_tau_norm 2` (2 is for the
 L2 norm) and, e.g., for Pascal VOC the threshold tau is `1.8`.

+## Organization of the Repository

+The `analysis` folder contains various files used for the implementation of various differential privacy primitives such as for computing the privacy cost.
+The `architectures` folder contains different model architectures used in the experiments.
+The `dpsgd` folder contains tests for DPSGD which were used to compare the performance of our method and DPSGD.
+The `models` folder contains several helper functions and files for the ensemble based setup in our multi-label PATE implementation.